- Optimizely Feature Experimentation

-Each time a Optimizely Feature Experimentation experiment or a page within a Optimizely Web Experimentation experiment is activated, a decision request is sent.
+When an Optimizely Feature Experimentation experiment or a page within an Optimizely Web Experimentation experiment is activated, a decision request is sent.
 Decision requests look like this:

 In the request payload, the decision attribute indicates the experiment that it applies to.

-Imagine that your company, Attic and Button, is experimenting on www.atticandbutton.us.
+www.atticandbutton.us.
 Consider a visitor who starts by visiting the Attic and Button homepage, where there are three experiments running.
-One of these experiments has two Optimizely Web Experimentation pages that both target the homepage:
+One of these experiments has two Optimizely Experimentation pages that both target the homepage:

-Three bucketing decisions are made on whether to include that user in the experiment or not, but since the user ID is unique, this will only count towards one monthly active user (MAU).
+Three bucketing decisions are made on whether to include that user in the experiment or not, but since the user ID is unique, this only counts towards one monthly active user (MAU).
 This is in contrast to impressions, which would have counted four impressions for this one user.